 Personal data requests are dealt with under the Data Protection Act 1998.
 If you want to know whether we hold personal information about you, you should email firstname.lastname@example.org

 Please refer to the Data Protection Act in your request.
-You are required to supply proof of your identity:

 We may withhold access to your information where we have the right to do so under The Data Protection Act 1998